What We Do

 Falls prevention remains a key focus for the Canterbury health system as a major cause of avoidable harm.
 The most serious injuries from a fall are head injuries and hip fractures, and falls can kill.

-Not only is the harm from falls devastating for the person who has fallen, and distressing for their families/whānau or caregivers, but it often means the person may need to stay longer in hospital, become more dependent on others, or have a lesser quality of life.
+Not only is the harm from falls devastating for the person who has fallen, and distressing for their families/whānau or caregivers, but it often means the person may need to stay longer in hospital, become more dependent on others, or have a reduced quality of life.

 Older people have a higher risk of falling than others, and because they may also be frail, the consequences are often greater too.
 You may not consider yourself at risk, but there will be someone close to you who is - and you can help.